drlukeparry/pyslm/docs/install.rst

 required amongst a working Python OpenGL environment.
 These are not required for the core functionality of PySLM such as slicing and hatching to provide a maximise accessibility of the library.

-The Python OpenGL environment can be installed with the following
+The Python OpenGL environment can be installed with the following dependencies:
-dependencies:

 .. code-block:: bash

     pip install PyQt5, vispy

-The remaining dependencies are required for the support module to function:
+The remaining dependencies are required for the support module to function correctly:

 .. code-block:: bash

-    pip install triangle, pyclipr, manifold3d, mapbox-earcut
+    pip install triangle, manifold3d, mapbox-earcut

 The `manifold <https://github.com/elalish/manifold>`_ library provides the boolean CSG operations used for intersecting meshes between the part model and the support structures.